University of Koblenz-Landau

 Between April 2015 and March 2019, I was a postdoctoral researcher at the Department of Communication, University of Vienna, Austria (AdME research group led by Prof. Jörg Matthes).
 I received my Phd in Media and Mass Communication from German Sport University, Cologne (Germany) and was a visiting researcher at New York University (NYU) and Chinese University of Hong Kong (CUHK).
 Also, I was a visiting professor of media psychology at University of Koblenz-Landau (April 2017-September 2018).

 My research focuses on political psychology, political communication, as well as on contents and effects of (news) media more generally.
 I am currently working on a larger research project investigating the influences of political scandals on citizens’ perceptions and evaluations.
 Furthermore, my research deals with the effects of cross-cutting news exposure on political participation and I investigate how terrorism news affect public opinion, emotional reactions (i.e., fear and anger), intergroup relations, policy preferences, as well as political attitudes.

-My articles appeared in, e.g., Communication Research, Political Psychology, Media Psychology, Journalism & Mass Communication Quarterly, Mass Communication & Society, Communication Research Reports, Journal of Media Psychology, International Journal of Communication.
+My articles appeared in, e.g., Communication Research, Political Psychology, Political Communication, Media Psychology, Journalism & Mass Communication Quarterly, Mass Communication & Society, Communication Research Reports, Journal of Media Psychology, International Journal of Communication.

 I teach courses in the fields of political psychology, political communication, media contents and effects, and research methods.
-This summer, I will teach courses on political communication and statistical methods.
+This summer, I will teach a course on political communication.